MeFoDy/mefody.dev/src/chunks/tab-size/index.md

 }
 ```

-If you read this article in Safari, sorry — you won’t see the difference.
+If you read this article in Safari 13-, sorry — you won’t see the difference.
 But for other browsers, you can set the width of `\t` to absolute units like `px`, `em`, etc.

 And yeah, it can be animated.